Why couples counselling?

 Fearing the loss of your relationship, and your home base, is one of the most stressful things in life.
 But infidelity need not signal the end of a relationship.
 With help, many couples do survive.
 Sometimes infidelity is a symptom of pre-existing problems within the relationship and once these problems are addressed you may both actually find that you become even closer and more intimate than you were before.

 Problems with family members, children, or in-laws.
-Or a bereavement in the family.
-Couples therapists try to help you work through and address a host of problems you might be facing.
+Or a serious illness or bereavement in the family.
+Couples therapists help you work through and address a host of problems you might be facing.
 Through talking together with your therapist you can strengthen your understanding of the difficulties you face and together develop a way of moving forward.

 How can Couples Therapy help?